 Giardia trophozoites firmly attach to the duodenal and proximal jejunal mucosa and multiply by binary fission.
 Some organisms transform into environmentally resistant cysts that are spread by the fecal-oral route.

+Giardia infection is prevalent throughout the world in areas with poor sanitation.
 Giardiasis is the most common intestinal parasitic disease in the US.
-Waterborne transmission is the major source of infection (1).
-Transmission can also occur by ingestion of contaminated food and by direct person-to-person contact, especially in mental institutions and day care centers or between sex partners.
+Waterborne transmission is the major source of infection (1), but transmission can also occur by ingestion of contaminated food or by direct person-to-person contact.

 There are 8 genetic groups (assemblages) of G. duodenalis.
 Two infect humans and animals; the others infect only animals.
 The clinical manifestations appear to vary with genotype.